ValentinaSanchezMelchor/TopoBrainX/README.md

 ## Description

 **TopoBrainX** is a research codebase to:
-- Extract relevant higher-order interactions from fMRI timeseries (NetSim/HCP).
+- Extract relevant higher-order interactions from fMRI timeseries (NetSim).
-- Apply Kalman filtering and similarity-based pruning.
 - Construct combinatorial complex representations.
 - Compute O-information / S-information.
 - Visualize and interpret toy examples for the *"Human Brain as a Combinatorial Complex"* paper.
+The code here is the one used to construct the figures on the extented abstract accepted at the NeurReps Workshop 2025.